 Then, select the variable from which you'd like to compute the Regression; a polynomial regression trendline will be added your chart:

-You can modify the properties of the regression, including the degree of the polynomial within the Configuration pane.
+You can modify the properties of the regression, including the degree of the polynomial within the Configuration panel.
 We'll also display the polynomial coefficients to allow you to easily replicate this in external tools such as Excel:

 The polynomial coefficients can be interpreted using the following canonical expression: